Print

 • Ingredient Notes:

 • Pineapple sriracha glaze: Our favorite homemade BBQ sauce is a spicy-sticky-sweet pineapple glaze similar to Mom’s Huli Huli Chicken Sauce.
-To make it, combine ¾ cup pineapple juice, 1 ½ tablespoons cornstarch, 3 tablespoons packed brown sugar, 2 tablespoons ketchup, 1-2 teaspoons sriracha, & ½ teaspoon each kosher salt, garlic powder, onion powder, & smoked paprika in a small saucepan over medium heat.
-Cook, whisking the mixture until it’s thick & glossy, then reduce heat to medium-low & simmer 2-3 minutes.
-Remove from the heat & set aside.
+To make it, combine ¾ cup pineapple juice, 1 ½ tablespoons cornstarch, 3 tablespoons packed brown sugar, 2 tablespoons ketchup, 1-2 teaspoons sriracha, and ½ teaspoon each kosher salt, garlic powder, onion powder, and smoked paprika in a small saucepan over medium heat.
+Cook, whisking the mixture until it’s thick and glossy, then reduce heat to medium-low and simmer 2-3 minutes.
+Remove from the heat and set aside.

-• Storage & Reheating: Leftover grilled baby back ribs will keep, stored in an airtight container in the refrigerator, for up to 3 days.
+• Storage and Reheating: Leftover grilled baby back ribs will keep, stored in an airtight container in the refrigerator, for up to 3 days.
 Reheat in the microwave until warmed through.